Online Art Travels: An Ultimate Banksy City Guide

 Last but not least, There Is Always Hope (or Girl with Balloon or Balloon Girl or Girl and Balloon), the famous masterpiece depicting a girl losing her balloon, is no more visible on its original wall in London, but has been repainted in many locations and then largely sold as an icon on many surfaces.
 Its most famous reproduction on canvas became Love is in the Bin at the moment of sale.
 The artist had hidden a paper shredder in the frame, which activated when the auction operators moved the painting.
 A revolutionary idea that only a genius or a visionary (or a visionary genius?) could have come up with.

 Maybe we will never have a real “ultimate” guide: the artworks are too numerous, and the artist is still active.
 But many are happy with that: they are now just waiting for Banksy’s next original.
-In the meanwhile, some reading material about graffiti and street art would help.
+Nevertheless, we hope you enjoyed our Banksy guide.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.